Emma Kaliya: Life

-In 2020 Patricia Kaliati was Malawi's Minister for Gender.
+In 2020, Patricia Kaliati was Malawi's Minister for Gender.
 She took to her knees and publicly thanked her country's women's rights activists.
-She singled out Emmie Chanika, Reen Kachere, Faustace Chirwa, Margaret Ali, Mercy Timba, Jean Nkwanda and Kaliya.
+She singled out Emmie Chanika, Reen Kachere, Faustace Chirwa, Margaret Ali, Mercy Timba, Jean Nkwanda, and Kaliya.

-On 9 December 2023 Kaliya was given a lifetime Human Rights Achiever Award.
-She was not expecting it but valued it particularly because Justice Redson Kapindu had led the judges.
-He was one of five judges who had overturned a Malawian election while wearing a bullet proof vest.
-The award was given jointly by four NGOs including the Malawi Human Rights Commission.
+On 9 December 2023, Kaliya was given a lifetime Human Rights Achiever Award.
+She was not expecting it, but valued it particularly because Justice Redson Kapindu had led the judges.
+He was one of five judges who had overturned a Malawian election while wearing a bulletproof vest.
+The award was given jointly by four NGOs, including the Malawi Human Rights Commission.

 In January 2025 she was featured by the Voice of America as the leader of the Malawi Human Rights Resource Centre in Lilongwe in a video about the work of orphanage founder Tusayiwe Mkhondya.